Coordination complex: Nomenclature of coordination compounds

 The coordination number of ligands attached to more than one metal (bridging ligands) is indicated by a subscript to the Greek symbol μ placed before the ligand name.
-Thus the dimer of aluminium trichloride is described by Al_{2}Cl_{4}(μ_{2}-Cl)_{2}.
+Thus the dimer of aluminium trichloride is described by Al2Cl4(\m{2}Cl)2.

 Any anionic group can be electronically stabilized by any cation.
 An anionic complex can be stabilised by a hydrogen cation, becoming an acidic complex which can dissociate to release the cationic hydrogen.
 This kind of complex compound has a name with "ic" added after the central metal.
-For example, H_{2}[Pt(CN)_{4}] has the name tetracyanoplatinic (II) acid.
+For example, H2Pt(CN)4 has the name tetracyanoplatinic (II) acid.

 Stability constant

 The affinity of metal ions for ligands is described by a stability constant, also called the formation constant, and is represented by the symbol K_{f}.
 It is the equilibrium constant for its assembly from the constituent metal and ligands, and can be calculated accordingly, as in the following example for a simple case: